juhanikataja/container-course-material/exercises/ex2/README.md

 ## Description

+> **Disclaimer:** The method we use to add content to our site in this exercise is
+> not something you should do for a real site.
+Here we simply do it to
+> demonstrate the usage of volumes and the `oc rsync` command in a way that is
+> hopefully easy to understand if you have some familiarity with web servers.
+> For a real site, you should put the content of your site into the container
+> images as part of your build process.

 Now that we have a basic NGINX web server installation, we should look into serving some content.
 We will look at storing data for our website on a **PersistentVolume** that we will attach to our **Pods**.
 Since we will have